40net-cloud/fortinet-azure-solutions/FortiGate/Terraform/Active-Passive-ELB-ILB/README.md

 ![Azure Cloud Shell](images/azure-cloud-shell.png)

-After deployment you will be shown the IP address of all deployed components, this information is also stored in the output directory in the `summary.out` file.
-You can access both management GUI's using the public management IP addresses using HTTPS on port 443.
+After deployment you will be shown the IP address of all deployed components, this information is also stored in the output directory in the `summary.out` file. # The FortiGate VMs are reachable via the public IP address of the load balancer.
+Management GUI HTTPS on port 40030, 40031 and for SSH on port 50030 and 50031.

 !!!
 Beware that the output directory, Terraform Plan file and Terraform State files contain deployment information such as password, usernames, IP addresses and others.